github/CodeSearchNet/README.md

       ```
       script/console
       ```
-      This will drop you into the shell of a Docker container with all necessary dependencies installed, including the code in this repository, along with data that you downloaded in the previous step.
+      This will drop you into the shell of a Docker container with all necessary dependencies installed, including the code in this repository, along with data that you downloaded earlier.
 By default you will be placed in the `src/` folder of this GitHub repository.
 From here you can execute commands to run the model.

-  2. Set up [W&B](https://docs.wandb.com/docs/started.html) (free for open source projects) per the instructions below if you would like to share your results on the community benchmark.
+  2. Set up [W&B](https://docs.wandb.com/docs/started.html) (free for open source projects) [per the instructions below](#W&B Setup) if you would like to share your results on the community benchmark.
 This is optional but highly recommended.

   3. The entry point to this model is `src/train.py`.
 You can see various options by executing the following command:
       ```